 Botrychium lunaria (Moonwort): In West Kent, 1960, F.R.
 Browning at Bedgebury Pinetum.
 In East Kent, 1947, F. Rose at the top of Detling Hill, in pasture on the east side of the A249 behind a low flint wall.
-The wall may be that at TQ 7973 5856, but this is (2014) a precipitous slope with mature tree cover and little ground flora.
-This was more open and scrubby in the 1940s, and F. Rose considered the site (although describing at as on clay-with-flints at the top of the hill, so this may indicate that its location was different) unaffected in 1963; but the pastureland beyond the current tree cover below the wall was apparently under plough in 1990, so habitat continuity for the species appears to have been lost.
+There is a wall at TQ 7973 5856, but this is (2014) a precipitous slope with mature tree cover and little ground flora and is probably too far down the hill to be the original site, although more open and scrubby in the 1940s, albeit that the pastureland beyond the current tree cover below the wall was apparently under plough in 1990.